microsoft/maro/docs/source/key_components/rl_toolkit.rst

 The ``DistributedPolicyManager`` runs a set of ``policy_host`` and a ``TrainerAllocator``.
 ``policy_host`` is a process/VM/node that hosts the update of a policy.
-The ``TrainerAllocator`` dynamically adjusts trainer node numbers for policies according to the experience/agent/policy number.
+The ``TrainerAllocator`` dynamically adjusts worker node numbers for policies according to the experience/agent/policy number.
 Each ``policy_host`` independently updates its own policies for policy-level parallelism.

 During training, the ``PolicyManager`` receives training data collected by the ``RolloutManager``, then send them to corresponding ``policy_host``.
 Each ``policy_host`` will send gradient tasks consist of policy state and experience batch, to several stateless ``grad_worker`` for gradient computation.
-The ``grad_worker`` or trainer is stateless, and computes gradients using the policy state and data batch provided in a task.
+The ``grad_worker`` is stateless, and computes gradients using the policy state and data batch provided in a task.
 Then ``policy_host`` aggregates the gradients from ``grad_worker`` s, and performs gradient descent on its parameters.